samjesus8/CCCU_HighPerformanceComputing_Assignment2/report/report.md

         }
         ```

-- To implement our thread pool, we can take advantage of the `ExecutorService` class.
+- To implement our thread pool, we can take advantage of the `ExecutorService` class [[5]]().
 This allows us to execute tasks concurrently.
 Once the thread has been submitted to the `ExecutorService` then the service will execute the task independently

     ```java
     //Using ExecutorService because it is a built-in framework for managing threads